-At the Haunted Hutchings mini-block party on October 31, I hung out with 300 of my Dorchester/Roxbury neighbors.
+At the Haunted Hutchings mini-block party on October 31, 300 Dorchester/Roxbury neighbors strolled the street.
 Parents met over apple cider and cookies.
 Kids played with spooky steam from the laundry vent next door.
 Families posed in a DIY photo booth, clothed as witches, zombies, lizards or kittens.

 On Halloween, as we played at being things we are not, we emerged as something we are: